m1ritter/cse15l-lab-reports/week-9.md

 ## Secondly, `grep -c "string" FILE`
 https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/

-This command allows you to count the number of lines that contains the givens tring or pattern.
+This command allows you to count the number of lines that contains the given string or pattern. <br>

+Here are a few examples:
 ```
 $ grep -c "Italy" WhereToItaly.txt
 ```